SiebeBaree/Coinz/README.md

 *If you need any more help, consider joining our [Coinz support discord](https://coinzbot.xyz/discord).*

 ## Support Coinz
 Coinz has started as a passion project but has developed way further than I ever imagined.
-To support this rappid growth please consider subscribing to [Coinz Premium](https://coinzbot.xyz/store).
+To support this rappid growth please consider [donating](https://coinzbot.xyz/donate).

-If you can't/don't want to buy anything, that's fine.
+If you can't/don't want to donate anything, that's fine.
 You can also support Coinz by starring this repository.
 To make this bot even better consider opening a pull request or issue with a new feature.

-## Disclamer
+## Disclaimer
+* You are not allowed to use the entire code of Coinz without making significant changes or improvements to the original code.
+* When using any part of this code, you are required to make your project open source, and provide proper credit and acknowledgement to the original project.
+* You are strictly prohibited from making any profit or monetizing projects that use this code, directly or indirectly.
-You are not allowed to upload this bot to any service such as discordbotlist or top.gg, you are only allowed to host this bot for your community.
-You can use small parts of this code in your public bot.
-If you want to use the code of this bot, DM Siebe#0001 on Discord.
-I will **NOT** help you with understanding the source code.
+* Uploading this code to any service such as discordbotlist or top.gg is strictly forbidden.
+You are only allowed to host this bot for your community or utilize small portions of this code for your own public bot.

+Please note that the author, `Siebe#0001` on Discord, will **NOT** provide assistance in understanding or implementing the source code.
+It is your responsibility to understand and adapt the code as needed for your own project.

 ## License
 We use the GNU GPLv3-license.
 If you plan to use any part of this source code in your own bot, we would be grateful if you would include some form of credit somewhere.